 Postdocs on a contract will have to contribute to the social security system in Germany.
 The institute will pay the employer’s part of health care, unemployment insurance and pensions; the employee’s contribution to be paid by the postdoc is deducted automatically from the salary.
 In addition, the postdoc is insured by the institute against work-related accidents and occupational illnesses.

 Postdocs on a fellowship are usually exempt from social security contributions.
 However, fellowship holders must be covered by health insurance.

 If you are joining the MPIPZ as a postdoc with a contract, you will contribute to the statutory pension.
 The same as for every employee in Germany, the contribution is shared equally between employee and employer.
 Because you are employed under the Collective Wage Agreement for Government Service Workers (TVöD), an occupational pension is compulsory.
 After your arrival, you will be offered different types of occupational pension schemes from which to choose.

 For information on pension plan, you can check: https://www.findyourpension.eu/en/pension_systems/germany/

 For more information about social security contributions, please refer to https://www.euraxess.de/germany/information-assistance/social-security

-It often occurs that the pension plan and unemployment benefits information are only checked at the end of a postdoc stay.
-However, it is rather important to understand the choices from the beginning as benefits afterwards, interests and other variables depend on your decisions at the beginning of your postdoc.
+It often occurs that the pension plan and unemployment benefits information is only checked at the end of a postdoc stay.
+However, it is important to understand the choices from the beginning, because subsequent benefits and other variables depend on your decisions at the beginning of your postdoc.